Back

 Well, to speak of minimalism, might we explore one other example: the Soho loft of Antonio Morello and Donato Savoie — the duo behind Studio MORSA, who today describe their work as feeling “like a cool and refreshing breeze”.
 And certainly in the case of this parachute silk sail, that makes sense.

 Yet, this very unusual means of window-covering doesn’t feel like it’s pulled from the reference of a yacht, say.
 Instead, it has a very drop-sheet aesthetic.
 And, with the ‘loft’ as a form very much associated with ‘artist’, it becomes somewhat interesting to analyze this MORSA morsel: the overscale, high design version of the ad hoc, out-of-necessity loft life of the derelict painter.
-This makes it kind of non-Juddian minimalism – Judd, who seemed to like of take an essence of ‘as nothing as possible’, and build up just a teeny bit.
+This makes it kind of non-Juddian minimalism – Judd, who seemed to like to take an essence of ‘as nothing as possible’, and build up just a teeny bit.
 The MORSA minimalism is the opposite: taking the complex, the socially-layered, an avant-garde messiness, and then distilling it.

 So, take this as a counterpoint to the counterpoint.
 Again, the excited times, aesthetically, are ones where there’s no single take on things!
 The Downtown scene wasn’t exploring just ‘a’ theme, it was exploring all the themes.
 Even minimalism found its own discordances!